Office -Social Science 266

-“Selling and Saving Utah: 1946-Present,” in Utah History (Logan: Utah State University Press, forthcoming).
+- “Selling and Saving Utah, 1946-present,” in Utah History, ed. by David Rich Lewis, Brian Q. Cannon, Jeffrey Nichols, and W. Paul Reeve (Logan: Utah State University Press, forthcoming).

-“Going with the Flow: Navigating to Stream Access Consensus in Utah,” in Desert Water: The Future of Utah's Water Resources (Salt Lake City: University of Utah Press, forthcoming).
+- “Going with the Flow: Navigating to Stream Access Consensus,” in Desert Water: The Future of Utah’s Water Resources (Salt Lake City: University of Utah Press, 2014).

 - The Encyclopedia of American National Parks (New York: M.E.
 Sharpe, 2004).
 Co-authored with Hal K. Rothman (UNLV).